vsemi/anti-tailgating/README.md

 # View depth image and review boundary

+#### When the device is working on view mode, response will be slower than regular mode

 #### 1. Power on PC
 #### 2. Power on the Self-powered USB hub
 #### 3. Connect Self-powered USB hub to PC